 In the next room, Shotgun discovers one of the power points the Turks were looking for earlier, and decides to break it, even though it wasn’t her objective (or was it?
 I’ll admit, the original plan was a little sketchy).
 This Crystal-like opponent is called a “Zirconia Guard,” and it attacks by swinging arms made of energy balls around the arena, forcing the player to hide in the corner.
-There are two Materia Keepers here as well, though they don’t seem to die so much as hide in shadow pools for a short while after taking a set amount of damage – though damaging the pool itself again seems to wake them up, so maybe I’m misunderstanding!
-The fight actually takes Ririn a really long time!
+There are two Materia Keepers here as well, though they don’t seem to die so much as hide in shadow pools for a short while after taking a set amount of damage.
+Then again, damaging the pool itself seems to wake them up, so maybe I’m misunderstanding!
+The fight actually takes Ririn a really long time by established standards!

 At this point, three of the other playable Turks – Rod, Nunchaku, and Two Guns – arrive and say that they or others have destroyed the remaining Zirconia Guards.
 Huh, Nunchaku is one of the version-exclusive characters, would he really have been pre-programmed to appear here?
 Could it be random?
 Or did Ririn get to pick a list of a whole four possible partners (Martial Arts (Female) plus these three?).
 Maybe they’re the highest level or something?
 Unfortunately, these three haven’t seen the other Turks, not even Shotgun’s former partner Juget, or even Marital Arts (Male), who was bragging about getting through the maze earlier.

 Shotgun rejoins the battle, giving a friendship speech that gradually transitions to one about duty.
-I’m tired of all of it.
+I’m so tired of all of it.
 During this phase, Zirconiade has a new attack where blasters appear on the sides of the screen and fire rapidly in straight lines as they strafe from one end of the screen to the other.
 Looks like a real pain in the ass, almost impossible to dodge.
 After a while, Shotgun mentions “this crisis,” which is the second time the game has done a near title-drop (sorry, I didn’t make explicit note of the other).
-It may be that the original implication was that the “crisis” of the title was Zirconiade, whereas Crisis Core kind of implied it was Genesis, or… Nibelheim or something?
-Ironically, despite this being the “before” crisis and Zack’s adventures being the “core,” BC’s story continues past the end of CC by a few months.
+It may be that the original implication was that the “crisis” of the title was Zirconiade, whereas Crisis Core kind of implied it was Genesis, or… Nibelheim, or something?
+Ironically, despite this being the “before” crisis and Zack’s adventures being the “core,” you’ll recall that BC’s story has continued past the end of CC by several months!

-After a long fight (the real Final Boss battle by any measure), Shotgun is once again caught by an automatic blast.
-The developers at least had the decency to hit her with a different one of Zirconiade’s attacks than the last automatic loss for variety’s sake!
-Nearly knocked out, Shotgun reminisces about… of all people… the future cast of FFVII, talking about their hopes and dreams.
+After a long fight (the real “final boss” battle by any measure), Shotgun is once again caught by an automatic blast.
+The developers at least had the decency to hit her with a different one of Zirconiade’s attacks than the previous automatic loss for variety’s sake!
+Nearly knocked out, Shotgun reminisces about – of all people – the future cast of FFVII, talking about their hopes and dreams.
 Erm… some of them anyways.
 Cid, Nanaki, Yuffie, and Aerith.
-She doesn’t bother reminiscing about the others, possibly because the game wants to re-use a thing it does where four characters all shout something at once and they all show up on screen at once?
+She doesn’t bother reminiscing about the others, possibly because the game wants to re-use an effect it’s used in the past, where four characters all shout something at once and they all show up on screen at once?
 There’s no sign of Barret or Cloud, who definitely had hopes and dreams to share; or Tifa, Vincent and Reeve, who… okay, I understand them being excluded, especially since Shotgun will never outright admit to hating Shinra like Tifa and Vincent.
-During this section, Shotgun once again confronts the idea that she’s working for the wrong people, so that once again she will, like, ignore it in the long run.
+During this section, Shotgun once again confronts the idea that she’s working for the wrong people, and once again she will ignore it in the long run.
 You’ve seen this happen a few times already and it’s almost stale at this point.
 In any event, these four near-strangers inspire her to get back on her feet, and in the process she unlocks her Limit Break!

 And of course, unlocking your Limit Break means unlocking the Limit Break tutorial!
 In the middle of the final boss battle!
-Limit Breaks are essentially Materia Backup under a different name: Shotgun builds up her Materia Backup bar and then triggers it.
+Limit Breaks are essentially Materia Backup under a different name (which is the real-world reason why Materia Backup was disabled): Shotgun builds up her Materia Backup bar and then triggers it.
 Thankfully, it fills on its own at a rapid clip.
-Ririn uses the Limit Break, Shotgun seems to fire some beams and finally an explosion at Zirconiade, and that ends the fight.
+Shotgun seems to fire some beams and finally an explosion at Zirconiade, and that ends the fight.
 I wonder if the other Turks have different limits?
 This one was pretty… projectile themed, you know?
 Probably not, but I wonder all the same.

-Zirconiade gets an impressive death explosion (it annoys me that BC is so adamant that no one saw any of this final boss battle outside of the main cast, when it was easily the most visible final boss fight in the franchise prior to Dirge of Cerberus).
-At this point, we cut away to see that Reno and Rude decided the best course of action was to run to help the other Turks, and good for them I guess, but they aren’t anywhere close enough to help.
-Zirconiade’s destruction seems to cause the final dungeon to collapse, and considering it just a series of platforms floating in the nebula to begin with, I think that’s probably more justified than your average collapsing dungeon.
+Zirconiade gets an impressive death explosion (it annoys me that BC is so adamant that no one saw any of this final boss battle outside of the main cast, when it was easily the most visible final boss fight in the franchise prior to Dirge of Cerberus!).
+At this point, we cut away to see that Reno and Rude have decided the best course of action was to run to help the other Turks, and good for them I guess, but they aren’t anywhere close enough to help thanks to the whole “final dungeon” thing between points A and B. Zirconiade’s destruction seems to cause the final dungeon to collapse, and considering it just a series of platforms floating in the nebula to begin with, I think that’s probably more justified than your average collapsing dungeon.
 By the way, one of the shots during this sequence is of the end of the broken highway where the FFVII party will later escape from Midgar.
 Is the implication that this highway was broken during the party’s escape in FFVII, all because of Zirconiade?
-Huh, I guess that’s kind of cute.
+I guess that’s kind of cute!

 Back in Midgar, Aerith discovers that it’s… snowing?
 Yeah, don’t catch that on your tongue, Aerith, I have a feeling that might be vaporized Turk.
 We watch the snow fall for a while as Elfé’s theme plays, and the last screen of the chapter is of one of the Turks’ cell phones shutting down.